-Because the brain itself does not feel pain, studies show that pain is often overlooked by physicians treating patients for brain tumors.
+Because the brain itself does not feel pain, studies show that physicians treating patients for brain tumors often overlook pain.
 However, pain, as a by-product of disease or due to complications from surgery or other forms of treatment, is very real and deserves real attention.
 Headaches from brain inflammation or tension, scalp sutures, muscular pain and hairline fractures due to steroid therapy, and pressure points on arms and hips from extended bed rest can all attribute to pain and require medication.
 Pain left untreated can slow healing, deplete emotional reserves, exacerbate depression and sleep deprivation, and detract from your quality of life.

-Mild Pain -- can usually be managed with Tylenol or Advil (Note - aspirin can effect how fast your blood clots - which may be bad if you need surgery - or good as it prevents blood clots - but ask your doctor about it first!).
+Mild Pain -- can usually be managed with Tylenol or Advil (Note that aspirin can affect how fast your blood clots, which may be bad if you need surgery, or good as it prevents blood clots.
+Always ask your doctor about it first!).